marcflohrer/stiebel-eltron-dashboard/README.md

 ## Known limitations

 * This project has only been tested with the heat pump version WPL 20 A.
-* The dashboard labels are German and there is no option to change lanuages.
+* The dashboard labels are German and there is no option to change languages.

 <!-- GETTING STARTED -->
 ## Getting Started